votingsystem/votingsystem/votingsystem-idprovider/readme.md

 Application will store log files in directory:

-    /var/log/wildfly/wildlfy/votingsystem-idprovider
+    /var/log/wildfly/wildfly/votingsystem-idprovider

-You must put the permissions of the directory of appropriate form to the user executing Wildlfy
+You must put the permissions of the directory of appropriate form to the user executing Wildfly